 He began teaching at Freed-Hardeman in 1996 and currently conducts research in vertebrate biology, specializing in amphibian and reptile ecology, biogeography and conservation.
-Within this research, Dr. Butterfield is focusing on turtle community dynamics and invasive gecko behavior—a task he enjoys sharing with students active in the Research Center.
+Within this research, Dr. Butterfield is focusing on turtle community dynamics and invasive gecko behavior—a task he enjoys sharing with students active in research.

-He has authored or coauthored over 40 articles, four book chapters and a book on herpetological subjects.
-In addition to his academic pursuits, Dr. Butterfield is also director of the university’s research center and faculty sponsor of the FHU Bass Anglers, our nationally ranked intercollegiate fishing team.
+He has authored or coauthored over 40 articles, four book chapters, and a book on herpetological subjects.
+In addition to his academic pursuits, Dr. Butterfield is also faculty sponsor of the FHU Bass Anglers, our nationally ranked intercollegiate fishing team.

 Anderson Science Center, Room 109